Royal Canadian Ordnance Corps: World War I

-In the First World War the COC, in conjunction with the CASC, was supporting 400,000 men, 150,000 French civilians and 25,000 horses.
-In 1919, for recognition of outstanding service during the War, King George V authorized the “Royal” designation.
+In the First World War the COC, in conjunction with the Canadian Army Service Corps, was supporting 400,000 men, 150,000 French civilians and 25,000 horses.
+In 1919, for recognition of outstanding service during the war, King George V authorized the “Royal” designation.

 World War II

 The Militia component of the now-Royal Canadian Ordnance Corps was not authorized until 1912, and redesignated with the Royal prefix in 1936 (probably on 29 April 1936).

 During the Second World War, the corps had a strength of 35,000 military personnel, not including the thousands of civilian personnel employed at corps installations.
-They procured all the material goods required by the Army, from clothing to weapons.
+They procured all the material goods required by the army, from clothing to weapons.
 Up until 1944, the RCOC was responsible for maintenance and repair.
-Ordnance Field Parks, that held and stored everything from spare parts to spare artillery, supported field formation including the divisions and I and II Canadian Corps.
+Ordnance field parks, which held and stored everything from spare parts to spare artillery, supported field formations including the divisions and I and II Canadian Corps.

 Post-war

 The Canadian Ordnance Corps was redesignated The Royal Canadian Ordnance Corps on 22 March 1948.
 It reverted to the previous name on 18 April 1955.
-In 1960, 1 Ordnance Field Park moved from Edmonton to Calgary and in 1968 merged with the Base Supply organization to become the Supply Company of 1 Service Battalion.
-A memorial in Cobourg, Ontario dedicated to the personnel who served as part of 26 Central Ordnance Depot, Royal Canadian Ordnance Corps consists of a large depiction of the Royal Canadian Ordnance Corps badge.
+In 1960, 1 Ordnance Field Park moved from Edmonton to Calgary and in 1968 merged with the base supply organization to become the Supply Company of 1 Service Battalion.
+A memorial in Cobourg, Ontario, dedicated to the personnel who served as part of 26 Central Ordnance Depot, RCOC, consists of a large depiction of the corps's badge.

 Unification

-When the Army, Royal Canadian Navy, and Royal Canadian Air Force were merged in 1968 to form the Canadian Forces, the administrative Corps of the Army were deactivated and merged with their Naval and Air Force counterparts to form the Canadian Forces' personnel branches.
+When the Canadian Army, Royal Canadian Navy, and Royal Canadian Air Force were merged in 1968 to form the Canadian Forces, the administrative corps of the army were deactivated and merged with their naval and air force counterparts to form the Canadian Forces' personnel branches.

-The Royal Canadian Ordnance Corps was combined with the transport and supply elements of the Royal Canadian Army Service Corps to form the Logistics Branch.
+The RCOC was combined with the transport and supply elements of the Royal Canadian Army Service Corps to form the Logistics Branch.

 Traditions

 Colonel-in-chief

-Her Majesty Queen Elizabeth II, Queen of Canada was the last colonel-in-chief of the Royal Canadian Ordnance Corps.
-Kings George V, Edward VIII, and George VI have all served as previous colonels-in-chief of the corps.
+Elizabeth II, Queen of Canada, was the last colonel-in-chief of the RCOC.
+Kings George V, Edward VIII, and George VI all served as previous colonels-in-chief of the corps.

 Motto

 King George VI granted the RCE the same mottoes as the Royal Army Service Corps, which was one of its British equivalents.
-Honi Soit Qui Mal Y Pense (French, "Shame to Him Who Thinks Evil of It") was the motto used since 1937.
+Honi soit qui mal y pense (Shame to him who thinks evil of it) was the motto used since 1937.
 It originated from the era of the inception of the Order of the Garter, an order of chivalry which was the original user of this motto.
 The motto is also used by the Grenadier Guards, the Royal Army Service Corps, the Royal Australian Army Service Corps, and the Hauraki Regiment.

 Royal designation

-The Canadian Ordnance Corps was redesignated the Royal Canadian Ordnance Corps on 3 Nov 1919.
-As a matter of honour, King George V, the Canadian monarch bestowed on the organization the right to use the prefix royal before its name.
+The Canadian Ordnance Corps was redesignated the Royal Canadian Ordnance Corps on 3 November 1919.
+As a matter of honour, King George V, the Canadian monarch, bestowed on the organization the right to use the prefix royal before its name.